Conversation API

 The API is available via the Rest API and Websocket API.

-A sentence may be POST-ed to /api/conversation/process
+A sentence may be POST-ed to /api/conversation/process like:

 {